 - Estimated relative risk of malaria for US travelers: Low.

 - Malaria species: P. vivax 85%, P. falciparum 15%.

 - Recommended chemoprophylaxis: Atovaquone-proguanil, doxycycline, or mefloquine.

 4 Refers to P. falciparum malaria unless otherwise noted.

 High risk exists throughout the country, including in deluxe accommodations.
 Food and beverage precautions may reduce the likelihood of illness.

 Travelers should carry loperamide for self-treatment of diarrhea and, if risk is moderate to high, an antibiotic to add if diarrhea is severe.
 Consult a knowledgeable health care provider regarding which antibiotic is appropriate for you and most effective for your destination.

 The material below includes information from the U.S. Department of State (DOS), U.K. Foreign & Commonwealth Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

-Risk of attack by domestic and transnational terrorist groups exists throughout the country.
-Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.
+Low risk of attack by transnational terrorist groups exists throughout the country.
+Targets may include public places and events, including those frequented by tourists, and transportation systems.

 Risk of violent crime (armed robbery and sexual assault) and high risk of petty crime exist throughout the country, especially in Kathmandu (particularly in Thamel neighborhood and Boudhanath), in national parks, and on buses.